dart-archive/www.dartlang.org/src/site/docs/tutorials/index.markdown

   <!-- FORMS TAB -->
     <div class="tab-pane" id="forms">

-      Various classes in the Dart libraries help you get, send and receive, and save user data.
+      Various classes in the Dart libraries help you get, send, receive, and save user data.
       You can use input elements within forms to get data from users.
       You can use JSON to format data and HttpRequest to send requests and receive responses.